The Anatomy of a Gluten Free, Allergy Friendly Pancake

 Paleo Diet Considerations

-For the Paleo diet, you’ll still need the basics: flour, egg, milk, rise, flavor.
+For the Paleo diet, you’ll still need the basics: flour, egg, milk, rise, flavour.
 In the case of flour, here are the options:

 - Cassava